SlicesOfPi/reddituserinfoscraper/README.md

   * Comment body
   * Karma
   * Current timestamp [Needs some fixing, but it "works"].
++ Fixed issue where caused when closing during write to userlist.json.

 #### Todo:
  * Still forgot to fix 'iteratee'.
 It is just a typo that doesn't fix it's variable position.